-Aside from entertainment, visitors are also presented with an impressive selection of fine dining options perfect for a romantic date or a highly important occasion.
+Aside from entertainment, there’s also an impressive variety of fine dining options perfect for a romantic date or a highly important occasion.

 Marina Bay Sands (Casino), 8, Bayfront Avenue, 018955

-If you’re looking for the best dining spot inside the vast Marina Bay Sands, Rasapura Masters gives you a rather splendid eating experience.
+If you’re looking for the best dining spot in Marina Bay Sands, Rasapura Masters gives you a rather splendid eating experience.

 It is a cosmic food court that highlights the country’s cultural food heritage.

-You can feast on their classic chicken chop, flavorsome Rendang chicken, tasty Peking duck, sweet Thai Mango salad, and a lot more.
+Some of the must-try dishes include the classic chicken chop, flavorsome Rendang chicken, tasty Peking duck, and sweet Thai Mango salad.